 this way are defined in a null lexical environment (ex

-- (let ((x 1)) (defmacro baz (y) `(+ ,y ,x)))
+- (let ((x 1)) (defmacro baz (y) `(+ ,y ,x))) will

 not work), since the surrounding Parenscript code is just